carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 initiated from the *outside*.
 This means that the `curl` command will fail, as an address outside the firewall is unreachable from the inside.
-To get around this, run the `curl` or `wget` command from your local machine to download the file, then use the `scp` command (just below here) to upload it to the cluster.
+To get around this, run the `curl` or `wget` command from your local machine to download the file, then use the `scp` command to upload it to the cluster.

 > ## Why Not Download on {{ site.remote.name }} Directly?
 >